open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bell-installation.md

 #### Staying Organized

 We recommend you designate a new directory for your work at OLE.
-This put all of your OLE related repositories in one place and enables you to be organized and efficient.
+This puts all of your OLE related repositories in one place and enables you to be organized and efficient.

 To do this, you could make a new folder directly through your OS GUI.
 Or you could open `Terminal`(macOS), `cmd`(Windows), or `shell`(Linux) and use the following commands: (Note the commands should be identical on all three operating systems)